clowerweb/Kids-Nexus/README.md

 1. `composer install`
 2. `docker-compose up -d`
 3. Go to `http://localhost:8081` (PHPMyAdmin) and import `App/Database/schema.sql`
+4. Copy `.env.example` to `.env` and update the values for your environment
-4. Add `kidsnexus.local` to your hosts file, pointing to `127.0.0.1`
+5. Add `kidsnexus.local` to your hosts file, pointing to `127.0.0.1`

 You can now access the site at `http://kidsnexus.local` and the API at `http://kidsnexus.local/api`!